High-efficiency Weak-trace-free Counterfactual Communication via Quantum Zeno Effect: Acknowledgements

 \section{Acknowledgements}

-This work was supported by National Natural Science Foundation of China (62371459, 62061136011, 62105366 and 62405368), the Research Fund Program of the State Key Laboratory of High Performance Computing (Grant No.202201-02).
+This work was supported by National Natural Science Foundation of China (62371459, 62061136011, 62105366 and 62405368), the Quantum Science and Technology—National Science and Technology Major Project (2021ZD0300704).
 X.Q. acknowledges support from the National Natural Science Foundation of China (Grant No.62075243), the National Natural Science Foundation of China ``Mathematical Basic Theory of Quantum Computing'' special project (Grant No.12341103), and the National Young Talents Program.